-Security Key: This will be your wireless password to authenticate a device who are trying to connect.
-The WPA2 consist of letter, numbers and special characters which appears to be case sensitive.
+Security Key: This will be your wireless password to authenticate a device which is trying to connect.
+The WPA2 consist of letter, numbers and special characters which appear to be case sensitive.
 For WEP, you need to use hexadecimal, meaning letters from A to E and numbers from 1 to 9 and 0 these are not case sensitive.
 Click next to continue and to save the network information.

-After the configuration you have made, simply go to your devices then scan for networks and once you found connect to it and input the password you have created to be connected and enjoy surfing the internet on your device tethered from your Laptop or PC.
+After the configuration you've set up, go to your devices then scan for networks.
+Once you connect and input the password, you can enjoy surfing the internet on your device tethered from your Laptop or PC.

-My phone requires a MAC address in order for me to add my iPad.
+My phone requires a MAC address for me to add my iPad.
 Where do I find that?

 First of all, you should not have to enter the MAC address of your IP into your phone.
 Normally after turning on your hotspot, when you go into the WiFi section of you iPad settings, your Samsung Galaxy hotspot should show up.
 Then you just select it to connect and use the internet on your iPad through your Samsung Galaxy phone.
 However, just in case you need it, for this or other functions, here is how you get your iPad MAC address:

 - Go into "Settings".